 For flora photographers springtime would be great, lupines are just one of the flowers that seem abundant there.
 At the lower lake campground I was delighted to see Shooting Star Flowers in large numbers, the sunny dandelions heads and more.
 Birds will always get my attention first but it is hard to ignore those wildflowers or the soft rustling of the various reeds and grasses in the breeze.
 Or the pungent, pleasing aroma of the sagebrush.

-At the west end of the gravel road look for Ferruginous Hawks, the ones we have seen have been down on the ground, not perched on a pole or wire.
-You’ll also catch glimpses of American Kestrels hovering overhead while looking for prey, hear the cry of an Eagle or Red-tailed Hawks soaring overhead.
+At the west end of the gravel road look for Ferruginous Hawks, the ones I have seen have been down on the ground, perched on a poles, fence posts or wire.
+You’ll also catch glimpses of American Kestrels hovering overhead while looking for prey, or perhaps hear the cry of a Bald or Golden Eagle or Red-tailed Hawks soaring overhead.

 After this sign (driving from Monida) you enter the Red Rock Lakes National Wildlife Refuge and there is a road to the lower lake campground.
 The refuge was created in 1935, has been designated as a National Natural Landmark and in 1976 the creation of the Red Rock Lakes Wilderness comprised of 32, 350 acres ensures that no further human development will happen on the bulk of refuge land.